fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 used it in the Lab 4 exercises as well.
 Now, let’s make a plugin out of it.

-1. Create a directory named pytest-slower that will hold the code for the new plugin, similar to the directory described in Creating an Installable Plugin, on page 105.
+1. Create a directory named pytest-slower that will hold the code for the new plugin, similar to the directory described in Creating an Installable Plugin.
 2. Fill out all the files of the directory to make pytest-slower an installable plugin.
 3. Write some test code for the plugin.
 4. Take a look at the Python Package Index and search for “pytest-.”
 Find